L4TIF/ai-mock-interview-app/README.md

 git remote add upstream https://github.com/L4TIF/ai-mock-interview-app.git
 ```

-Replace original-owner with the username of the original repository owner.

 ### 2️⃣ Fetch and Pull Latest Changes
 Before starting new work, always sync your fork with the main project: